EvangelosStefanos/TinyLLaVA-Video/README.md

-This repository adds video-QA for Tinyllava factory.
+This repository adds video-QA for tinyllava factory.